woodrowb96/RISCV-core-in-sytemverilog/README.md

 This project is an implementation of the RISCV RV32I base integer instruction set in systemverilog.

 The ISA implementation includes
-* a five stage pipeline with forwarding and hazard detection implemented
+* A five stage pipeline with forwarding and hazard detection implemented
-* branch prediction
+* Dynamic branch prediction
 * L1 instruction and data caches

 A simplified block diagram of the implementation can be seen bellow.